Gilbert Curle: Arrest and exile

-Curle and Claude Nau were arrested and interrogated on 4 August 1586, suspected of involvement in the Babington plot.
+Curle and Claude Nau were arrested, brought to London, and interrogated on 4 August 1586, suspected of involvement in the Babington Plot.
+Elizabeth I considered that neither Nau or Curle were so desperate that they might kill themselves.
 Francis Walsingham asked Mary's keeper Amias Paulet to move her from Chartley Castle and detain the two secretaries.
 Mary was taken to Tixall, and Barbara Curle had her baby while she was away.

 Evidence against Mary and her secretaries had been gathered by the code-breaker Thomas Phelippes.
 Phellipes had written to Walsingham in July that he hoped Nau and Curle would be hanged.
+Evidence from their work was used at Mary's trial.
+They were also questioned in order to demonstrate that Mary was the author of letters which they had written from her dictation, translated, and transcribed into cipher.
+Curle testified that he warned Mary not to respond to Babington's letters.

+On 2 September 1586, Curle noted on a copy of a letter to Charles Paget that Mary had first given him a draft in French, which he translated into English.
+William Cecil added a further note, that this was Curle's "superscription".
+Charles Paget was involved in the Babington plot.

-His mother Elizabeth Curle wrote from Barnbougle to the Scottish ambassador in London, Archibald Douglas, asking for his help.
-Curle was imprisoned, and his sister Janet Curle wrote to him, hoping that Queen Elizabeth would release him.
+During his detention, his mother-in-law Elizabeth Kirkcaldy wrote from Barnbougle to the Scottish ambassador in London, Archibald Douglas, asking for his help.
+His sister Janet Curle wrote to him, hoping that Queen Elizabeth would release him.
 At this difficult time, Curle also received a demand for payment from Mary's Italian banker Timothy Cagnioli.
 Cagnioli was married to Jonet Curle, probably Gilbert's sister.
 In May 1594 there was a rumour that the rebel Francis Stewart, 5th Earl of Bothwell had been secretly lodged in Janet Curle's house on the Castle Hill in Edinburgh.